janmichaelangelubustillo/janmichaelangelubustillo/README.md

   </tr>
   <tr>
     <td><strong>Panda</strong></td>
     <td>The Panda guppy has a white or silver body with contrasting black patches, particularly around the head, tail, or midsection.
-The color distribution resembles a panda’s markings.
+The color distribution resembles a pandaâ?Ts markings.
 This variety is admired for its balanced and eye-catching contrast.</td>
     <td align="center"><img src="./Panda.jfif" alt="panda" width="90"/></td>
   </tr>
   <tr>